First detection of Red Leaf Blotch: a new disease of almond in California

 Background

 Red leaf blotch (RLB) caused by the fungal pathogen Polystigma amygdalinum is one of the most important leaf diseases currently affecting almond trees in the Mediterranean basin, particularly in Spain, and regions of the Middle East.
 In late May 2024, unusual symptoms on leaves, including yellow spots and orange to dark red-brown blotches, were detected in an almond orchard (Nonpareil, Monterey and Fritz) on the border of Merced and Madera counties.
-The disease was also observed sporadically by pest control advisers (PCA) and independent consultants in Madera, Merced, San Joaquin, and Stanislaus counties in various almond cultivars, indicating the disease is somewhat widespread in the northern San Joaquin Valley.
+The disease has since been observed in Madera, Merced, San Joaquin, and Stanislaus Counties, suggesting that the disease is somewhat widespread in the Northern San Joaquin Valley.
 Following field sampling as well as morphological and DNA/PCR analyses, our laboratory confirmed the detection of P. amygdalinum from symptomatic leaves.
-This is the first detection of P. amygdalinum from California almond, although a formal pest confirmation by the California Department of Food and Agriculture (CDFA) is pending.
+This is the first detection of P. amygdalinum from California almond, and the pest has formally been confirmed as being present in the state by both CDFA and the USDA.
 Growers and PCAs should be on the lookout for RLB as it is new to California and a serious disease of almond.

 Disease symptoms and biology